-Aside from gout, those with kidney or renal problems may be helped with bentonite supplementation as well.
+Aside from gout, those with kidney or renal problems may also be helped with bentonite supplementation.
 Animal experiments prove that montmorillonite with the bentonite decreases serum creatinine by absorbing it in the GI tract and accelerating its excretion from the intestine.
 Creatinine and uric acid metabolism and synthesis are closely correlated.

 Bentonite Clay May Contribute to Weight Loss

 According to a 2016 publication, dietary lipid-adsorbent montmorillonite has an unexpected role in obesity prevention.
-It also countered high cholesterol or tricylcerides (hyperlipidemia) and fatty liver (hepatic steatosis) among rats with high fat diet.
+It also countered high cholesterol or triglycerides (hyperlipidemia) and fatty liver (hepatic steatosis) among rats with high-fat diet.
 This may mean that bentonite supplementation may also help enhance fat excretion via bowel movements, therefore contributing to weight loss.

 Bentonite Clay For Chronic Diarrhea and Bile Relux

-The property of adsorption is what makes clay so good for diarrhea caused by various factors – virus infection, food poisoning, allergy, spastic colitis, or mucous colitis.
+The property of adsorption makes clay so good for diarrhea caused by various factors – virus infection, food poisoning, allergy, spastic colitis, or mucous colitis.
 Absorption is the process of drawing into itself, absorbing something.
 Adsorption is the process whereby something adheres to the outside.
-So, with clay, toxins stick to the outside of the clay molecule which can stop the diarrhea rather quickly.
+So, with clay, toxins stick to the outside of the clay molecule, which can stop diarrhea rather quickly.
 This makes it invaluable for traveler’s diarrhea, dysentery or even for bile reflux.
-The bile that has refluxed up into the stomach adheres to the clay and passes out through the stool.
+The bile refluxed up into the stomach adheres to the clay and passes out through the stool.
 Excessive bile can be a cause of diarrhea or loose stools.